Jazz23/CSE201-Homeworks-Unofficial/README.md

 ## Setup

-Click "Use this template" to copy this repo to your GitHub account.
-All succeeding steps will be with your copy.
+Click `Use this template -> Create a new repository` to copy this repo to your GitHub account.

 With the copy, either click the "open with codespaces"([?](https://github.com/features/codespaces)) button above or: